Salmon River Wading Safety

 Use A Wading Stick While Salmon Fishing

 When wading through salmon pools that have a very rocky riverbed it is useful to carry a wading stick to test the depth and contours areas you're wading into and to give you an extra point of contact for stability.
-All wading sticks should have a heavy duty and secure rubber grommet over their ends so as not to alert the entire salmon population that there's a 'tap dancing' salmon angler approaching.
+All wading sticks should have a heavy duty and secure rubber grommet over their ends so as not to alert the entire salmon population that there's a 'tap dancing' salmon angler approaching!
 In light gravel easily waded pools a wading stick can be a nuisance but its always a good idea to have one with you on all salmon fishing trips just in case needed.

 Polarised Salmon Fishing Glasses

 A good pair of polaroids can be your best friend on any salmon river for various reasons and primarily for sensible eye protection.
-While wading through a pool polaroids will also give you a greater sense of confidence as they'll allow you to see where you're stepping so always have them with you.
-Often a good pair of polaroid sunglasses will allow you to spot salmon lying in the pools of a river and especially in the gin clear water of the Scottish salmon rivers.
+While wading through a pool polaroids will also give you a greater sense of confidence as they'll usually allow you to see where you're wading so always have them with you.
+Often a good pair of polaroid sunglasses will allow you to spot salmon lying in the pools of a river and especially in the gin clear water of the beautiful Scottish salmon rivers.